WaughB/Side-Projects/README.md

 	Legal Date Formatter: Converts the usual mm/dd/yyyy format to a legal format that is typically used at the top of legal documents.

+	Checkbook Balancer: Gives the User an option to clear, credit, or debit to make checkbook balancing easier.